-Appendix C - The Empire State Supportive Housing Initiative (ESSHI)
+Appendix B - The Empire State Supportive Housing Initiative (ESSHI)

-In 2016, Governor Cuomo announced a commitment to develop 6,000 new permanent supportive housing units over the next five years.
+New York State is committed to developing 20,000 new permanent supportive housing units, over a fifteen-year period ending in 2031.
+The State Fiscal Year 2025-26 Budget continued funding to advance this comprehensive plan for affordable and supportive housing to ensure New Yorkers have access to safe and secure housing.
+The State has committed this funding in order to create or preserve affordable and supportive housing units.
 As part of that commitment, funding for the Empire State Supportive Housing Initiative (ESSHI) Inter-Agency Service and Operating Funding Opportunity was made available for the development and operation of at least 1200 units annually of supportive housing for persons identified as homeless with special needs, conditions or other life challenges.

 NYS will award service and operating funding for units of housing developed with capital funding to support the needs of the individuals residing in the units.
-Up to \$25,000 per unit annually in services and operating funding is available.